jinyang628/browse-with-u/README.md

 - user is filling up a job application for supabase and agent gives recommendations
   > user is on the page for "job application for supabase"
   > popup returns resume in bullet points and user can easily crtl-c and crtl-v

-P1/P2

-preprocessing:

-- We have a function that extracts domain and query params from url/trims the url of unnecessary content (DONE)
-- page states store url params and domain instead of entire url (DONE)
-- Agent has a functional window of recent page states.
-- Agent can add things to LTM using user's answers to preference questions
-- Agent can identify if user is in scrolling mode (dont track page states)
-- use screenshots to get more context
-- press tab to autocomplete

-P1/P2 demo:

 - agent asks preference questions and adds to LTM
 - press tab to autocomplete while filling up job application